 - Pricing listed is for paid registration until June 1st.
 Registrations paid after June 1, add $20.00.

-All campers, excluding the Twilight Camp must provide their own bag lunch.
-The registration for all camps ends seven business days prior to the first day of camp.
+All campers, excluding the Twilight Camps must provide their own bag lunch.
+The registration for all camps end seven business days prior to the first day of camp.
 All registration is online and will begin on February 1, 2019.

 ***Create A New Account On the Right Side of the Page***